Scientific Name(s): Cucurbita pepo L.

-Pumpkin seeds, seed oil, and pumpkin pulp have been evaluated in limited clinical trials for medicinal actions, including anthelmintic, hypotensive, and hypoglycemic activity.
-The extracts may also be useful for managing symptoms of benign prostatic hyperplasia and anxiety-related disorders, although limited clinical trial information is available.
+Pumpkin seeds and pumpkin juice have been evaluated in limited clinical trials for anthelmintic, CNS, and hypoglycemic effects.
+Pumpkin seed extracts may be useful for managing symptoms of benign prostatic hyperplasia (BPH).
+However, clinical trial data are lacking to recommend use of pumpkin for any indication.

 Contraindications have not been identified.